Band-tailed barbthroat

 The band-tailed barbthroat (Threnetes ruckeri) is a medium-sized hummingbird that is found from southeastern Guatemala and Belize to western Ecuador and western Venezuela.

 Taxonomy and systematics

-The band-tailed barbthroat has the three subspecies listed to the right.
+The band-tailed barbthroat has the three subspecies listed.
 A fourth proposed subspecies, T. r. darienensis of the Panama-Colombia border area, shares the characteristics of all three recognized subspecies.
 The band-tailed barbthroat and the other two members of its genus pale-tailed barbthroat (T. lecurus) and sooty barbthroat (T. niger) form a superspecies.

 Description

 The band-tailed barbthroat is 10 to 11 cm long.
 Males weigh 5.5 to 7 g and females 5 to 7 g.The adult male of the nominate subspecies has bronze-green upperparts, a dark ear patch and chin, and a dusky malar stripe.
 The tail is dark with white bases and tips to the feathers that create a black band near the end.
 The throat is ochraceous and the underparts are otherwise gray with some green feathers.
 It has a nearly straight bill.
 As with other hermit hummingbirds, the sexes are similar; the female's bill is somewhat more decurved than the male's and the plumage has less contrast among the throat, breast, and belly.
 Young birds resemble the adult but have ochraceous feather edges.
 T. r. venezuelensis has a somewhat larger ochraceous throat patch than the nominate.
 T. r. ventosus has a much larger and bright orange throat patch and an ochraceous tinge to the belly.